 Thus, PV = 0.02×FV.
 What this says is that the present value is only 2% of the future value.

 There is almost nothing that puts students to sleep faster than the discount rate.
 Frankly, it's a dry topic.
 But the discount rate is actually front and center - in some ways, much more so than any science - in the debate over climate change and how societies should respond.
 The reason for the controversy is simple - if the worst impacts of climate change are going to be felt even two generations from now, then unless we use a discount rate of zero or near zero (meaning that we value the future exactly as much as the present) it is difficult to justify large and costly climate-related interventions in the present, in order to yield substantial benefits far in the future.
 But such a low discount rate flies in the face of what economists actually know about preferences that people seem to have for happiness now versus happiness (or wealth) in the future.
-If you are really interested in this topic from the perspective of climate change, Grist has a nice piece that was published recently [3].
+If you are really interested in this topic from the perspective of climate change, Grist has a nice piece [3] (from a while ago).
 Since our focus in this course is on commodity markets and business decisions, we'll find (in the next couple of lessons) that there is a logical way to determine the "right" discount rate for those types of decisions.

-Suppose that you were an electric utility considering two potential generation investment opportunities: A natural gas fired generator with a capital cost of 600 dollars per kW and operating costs of 50 dollars per MWh, or a wind farm with a capital cost of 1,200 dollars per kW and operating costs of 5 dollars per MWh.
+Suppose that you were an electric utility considering two potential generation investment opportunities: A natural gas-fired generator with a capital cost of 600 dollars per kW and operating costs of 50 dollars per MWh, or a wind farm with a capital cost of 1,200 dollars per kW and operating costs of 5 dollars per MWh.
 For the purposes of this example, assume that either power plant could meet the same reliability goals that your utility had.
 But your regulator wants you to minimize economic costs to consumers.
 Which should you pick?

 This is a difficult choice because it involves tradeoffs over time.
 The natural gas generator has a low up-front cost but a higher operating cost.
 The wind generator has a higher up-front cost but a very low operating cost, because fuel from the wind is free (at the margin).
-This tradeoff is shown visually in Figure 9.1, for a 1 MW natural gas and wind power plant — for the sake of comparison, we assume that each of the plants operates 30% of the time, so each produces 1 MW × 8,760 × 0.3 = 2,628 MWh per year.
+This tradeoff is shown visually in Figure 5.1, for a 1 MW natural gas and wind power plant — for the sake of comparison, we assume that each of the plants operates 30% of the time, so each produces 1 MW × 8,760 × 0.3 = 2,628 MWh per year.

 This 30% figure is called the capacity factor, and it measures how much electricity a power plant produces in a year versus how much it could produce each year if it operated all the time at 100% capacity.